dabeaz-course/practical-python/Notes/07_Advanced_Topics/04_Function_decorators.md

 *Observation: It's kind of repetitive.*

 Writing programs where there is a lot of code replication is often really annoying.
 They are tedious to write and hard to maintain.
 Especially if you decide that you want to change how it works (i.e., a different kind of logging perhaps).

-### Example continuation
+### Code that makes logging

-Perhaps you can make *logging wrappers*.
+Perhaps you can make a function that makes functions with logging added to them.
+A wrapper.

 ```python
 def logged(func):